 - Dr David R. Hawkins, M.D., Ph.D.

-The currently accepted methods of treatment used today is what’s known as an allopathic approach which means that the current formula for medical treatment is to approach the issue from a focus on symptoms, not from the route cause; “by using scientifically-researched treatments such as pharmaceutical medication, surgery and/or psychological therapy to treat or suppress the symptoms of an illness or disease.”
+Allopathic medicine means to approach the issue from a focus on symptoms, not on the healing the disease itself; “by using scientifically-researched treatments such as pharmaceutical medication, surgery and/or psychological therapy to treat or suppress the symptoms of an illness or disease.”

 The benefits of this are that it is fast-acting and provides quick relief; allowing patients to return to their lives, to return to work or to a place of improved functionality in their lives.
-The drawbacks to this are that the on one side, the initial cause of ill-health (the problem) is not always formally addressed, causing many illnesses and diseases to return at a later date.
-On the other hand, the long-term effects (or side effects) of proposed treatments are often disregarded and are to be an accepted side-effect.
+The drawbacks to this are that the on one side, the initial cause of ill-health (the problem) is oftentimes not formally addressed, causing many illnesses and diseases to remain or possibly return at a later date.
+Furthermore, the long-term effects (or side effects) of proposed treatments are often disregarded and are to be an accepted side-effect.

-The approach I took and the one I aim to inspire and encourage here at The Vitality Guru is that of a holistic approach, not be confused with a homeopathic or naturopathic approach which are similar, but also different in many ways.
-A holistic approach is to address the cause of the issue to find a solution through direct change on a personal or lifestyle levels such as behaviour, nutrition/consumption, movement, self-awareness and personal empowerment to help prevent disease and harmonise the body into a natural state of wellbeing once again.
+The approach we take here at The Vitality Guru is that of a holistic approach.
+A holistic approach is to address issues at their core through direct change on a personal and/or lifestyle levels such as behaviour, nutrition/consumption, mindful practice, movement and personal development to help prevent disease and bring the body into a natural state of well-being once again.

-As opposed to offering quick, short-term fixes a holistic approach is about finding ways to bring a long-term balance of physical, psychological, emotional and spiritual wellbeing to an individual and to allow them to live in a place of happiness, health and wellbeing; vitality where the body is capable of overcoming ailments with ease.
-Not be confused however with an Osteopathic approach in which case would be practiced by a licensed doctor of medical in which functions similarly to a regular doctor, but considers the entirety of a person not just a part of them mechanically when proposing treatments.
+Again, we do not offer quick, short-term fixes.
+Taking a holistic approach is about finding ways to bring a long-term balance of physical, psychological, emotional and spiritual well-being to oneself and to allow yourself to live in a place of happiness, health and well-being; vitality.
+A place the body is capable of overcoming ailments with ease.